How To Deal With High Maintenance Friends: Tips And Tricks

 Do you feel like a personal assistant rather than a friend to the high-maintenance person in your life?
 Are they always demanding attention, time, and energy from you?

-It can be challenging to deal with such individuals who always need something but never seem satisfied.
+It can be challenging to deal with individuals who constantly need something but never seem satisfied.
 However, it’s essential to prioritize your well-being in these relationships.

 You can’t change the behavior of high-maintenance people, but you can control how much you enable them.
-If you’re too busy or have an important task at hand, politely decline their requests instead of sacrificing your own needs.
+If you’re too busy or have an important task, politely decline their requests instead of sacrificing your own needs.

 Toxic relationships can take a toll on your mental health, so set boundaries that respect yourself and avoid burnout.
 Remember that self-care isn’t selfish; it’s necessary for maintaining healthy friendships.